-- 14. This is a civil action brought pursuant to 42 U.S.C. § 1983 seeking injunctive and declaratory relief together with monetary damages against the Government Defendants (including Hurley Defendants) for violations of the Thirteenth and Fourteenth Amendments of the United States Constitution, and Title VI of the Civil Rights Act of 1964, 42 U.S.C.
-2000d, et seq. - 15.
-This Court has jurisdiction pursuant to 28 U.S.C. § 1331, which authorizes federal courts to decide cases concerning federal questions; 28 U.S.C. §1343(a)(3) and (4), which authorizes federal courts to hear civil rights cases; and supplemental jurisdiction pursuant to 28 U.S.C. § 1367. - 16.
-The Court has personal jurisdiction over Defendant McLaren, Hurley Defendants, and the Engineering Defendants because each of them are located, and/or have conducted business, in the Eastern District of the State of Michigan.
-There, McLaren, Hurley, and the Engineering Defendants conducted business, violated the rights of Plaintiff's Decedent, conspired with the Government Defendants, and committed torts in Michigan, by themselves and their agents and/or alter egos, which caused Plaintiff's Decedent to suffer serious personal injuries in Michigan.
-The Court has personal jurisdiction over the Government Defendants named herein as public officials of the State of Michigan, including the Emergency Managers, sued in their individual capacities; and public officials and employees of the City of Flint, sued in their individual and official capacities; the Genesee County Drain Commissioner, sued in his individual and official capacity; and the City of Flint for its customs, policies or practices (including those for Hurley Hospital), which were a moving force in the violations of Plaintiff's Decedent's Constitutional rights.
+14. This is a civil action brought pursuant to 42 U.S.C. § 1983 seeking injunctive and declaratory relief together with monetary damages against the

+Government Defendants for violations of the Thirteenth and Fourteenth Amendments of the United States Constitution, and Title VI of the Civil Rights Act of 1964, 42 U.S.C.
+2000d, et seq.

+- 15. This Court has jurisdiction pursuant to 28 U.S.C. § 1331, which authorizes federal courts to decide cases concerning federal questions; 28 U.S.C. §1343(a)(3) and (4), which authorizes federal courts to hear civil rights cases; and supplemental jurisdiction pursuant to 28 U.S.C. § 1367. - 16.
+The Court has personal jurisdiction over Defendant McLaren and the Engineering Defendants because each of them are located in and/or have conducted business in the Eastern District of the State of Michigan.
+There, McLaren and the Engineering Defendants conducted business, violated the rights on the Plaintiffs, conspired with the Government Defendants, and committed torts in Michigan, by themselves and their agents and/or alter egos, which caused plaintiffs to suffer serious personal injuries in Michigan.
+The Court has personal jurisdiction over the Government Defendants named herein as public officials of the State of Michigan, including the Emergency Managers, sued in their individual capacities; and public officials and employees of the City of Flint, sued in their individual and official capacities; the Genesee County Drain Commissioner, sued in his individual and official capacity; and the City of Flint for its customs, policies or practices which were a moving force in the violations of Plaintiffs' Constitutional rights.

 - 17. Similarly, this Court has personal jurisdiction over the Governor of the State of Michigan, in his individual capacity. - 18.
-Venue is proper in this Court because the injury, death and damage occurred in the Eastern District of Michigan, Defendants reside or conduct business in the Eastern District of Michigan, and Plaintiff resides in the Eastern District of Michigan.
+Venue is proper in this Court because the injury, death and damage occurred in the Eastern District of Michigan, Defendants reside or conduct business in the Eastern District of Michigan, Plaintiffs reside in the Eastern District of Michigan.